Jagaskak/CourseProject/Results/README.md

 We see similar confidence results with different k parameters.
 Varying the topics each iteration did not seem to improve the confidence, but it did have a better confidence overall for most iterations.
 There was no number of topics that seemed to have an increasing confidence level.

+## Top 5 words for the top 5 topics
+We can see below that the topics seem to be relevant to presedential elections.
+### Parameterizing k
+1. intervention, humanitarian, trade, theaters, breakup
+2. identity, rats, jews, spells, security -> Antisemitism
+3. women, prescription, sullivan, regulatory, standardized -> Medical Care
+4. surpluses, budget, tax, medicare, russian -> Tax Budget
+5. mcginn, execution, page, repreive, debate
+### Parameterizing decay
+1. copied, lieberman, incorrectly, referred, article
+2. aug, lieberman, drug, abortion, beneficiaries -> Medical Care/Abortion
+3. powell, opening, institute, enterprise, cuba -> Foreign Diplomacy
+4. bushnell, candace, sex, city, fox -> News/Scandals
+5. tax, plan, trillion, social, surplus -> Tax Budget

+## Differences in Results from Paper
+We think that the majority of the differences lies in the fact that we are not discounting the word priors exactly like in the paper.
+The decay parameter represents (the percentage of the previous lambda value that is forgotten when each new document is examined)[https://radimrehurek.com/gensim/models/ldamodel.html].
+However the use of mu in the paper is adding a pseudo-word count to the M-iteration in LDA.
+Essentially, we weight the word prior more at the beginning of generating the model to give words in that topic a better chance of not moving away from that topic, but decrease that weight as the algorithm progresses to allow for more movement of words between topics.
+On the other hand, decay seems to weight the entire document, and not just the words.
+We believe that differences in our solution and the one shown in the paper can be attributed to the difference in parameter utilization.

 # pyLDAVis
 To see the pyLDAVis interactive visualization, go to [Github's HTML Preview](https://htmlpreview.github.io/) and copy paste the link to the html file.
 Note that the size of the bubble does not correspond to a higher probability of the topic appearing, it simply means more words were assigned to it.
 A good topic model will have less overlapping bubbles which corresponds to more distinct topics.